 When I shared Kinda Hot Sauce for feedback, the following areas were mentioned to focus on for improvement:

 - The copywriting on my product pages could be more focused on who my brand is for (responsible hot sauce lovers).

-- A few people called out how “charming” the About page was and how it made people want to buy from this business.
-I could carry this charisma into the rest of my copywriting and campaigns when I start marketing.
+- A few people mentioned how “charming” the About page was and how it made them want to buy from this business.
+I could carry that charisma into the rest of my copywriting and campaigns when I start marketing.